JeffHauckJr/dnd-bot/README.md

 # Dungeons and Dragons 5th Edition Dungeon Master Bot

-#### 5th Edition D&D bot Is a bot where I utilized the Discord.js Library to help groups save time when setting up for campaigns.
+#### 5th Edition D&D bot Is a project where I utilized the Discord.js Library to help groups save time when setting up for campaigns.
 Using Node.js and a public api, I was able to make this happen
 ```
 ~ commands || This will pull up a Message Embed listing all available commands.
 ```